Cats - for Sale

 Persian: Classic Elegance

 Owning a Persian is a lifestyle choice.
-You aren’t just buying a cat; you’re committing to a daily grooming ritual.
-If you skip brushing for a week, you’ll be at the vet paying for a shave-down.
-But for those who put in the work, they are the ultimate lap cats—quiet, decorative, and totally unbothered by laziness.
+You are not just buying a cat; you are committing to a daily grooming routine.
+If you skip brushing for a week, you will likely end up at the vet for a shave-down.
+But for families that put in the work, Persians are calm and affectionate companions.

 Persian breeding focuses on coat quality, facial structure, and temperament.
 Because of their flat faces, some Persians may have breathing considerations that potential owners should understand.
-Quality Persian breeders often provide health testing results for breeding cats.
+Quality breeders typically provide health testing details.

 Bengal: Wild Beauty

 Bengals are not for beginners.
 They are incredibly intelligent, which sounds great until they figure out how to open your fridge or flush the toilet at 3 AM.
-They don’t just sit on your lap; they require interaction, climbing trees, and entertainment.
-If you want a cat that acts like a cat, get a tabby.
-If you want a small leopard that needs a job, get a Bengal.
+They do not just sit on your lap; they require interaction, climbing, and enrichment.

 Siamese Cats for Sale